eclipse-embed-cdt/web-jekyll/pages/tutorials/blinky-project.md

 If you are new to Arm development, it is recommended to follow this short tutorial and learn how to build a simple test executable program that will blink a LED.
+You do not need any physical hardware for this, the test uses an emulated STM32F4DISCOVERY board.

-Note: this tutorial was created with **GNU Arm GCC** toolchains in mind, like the **xPack GNU Arm Embedded GCC**, or **GNU Arm Embedded Toolchain**.
+{% include note.html content="This tutorial was created with
+**GNU Arm GCC** toolchains in mind, like the **xPack GNU Arm Embedded GCC**, or **GNU Arm Embedded Toolchain**.
 Only when using this toolchain the build is guaranteed to succeed.
-Using other toolchains might be possible, but small changes might be necessary in the source code and in the linker options.
+Using other toolchains might be possible, but small changes might be necessary in the source code and in the linker options." %}

-{% include tip.html content="Follow this steps _by the book_, without any
+{% include important.html content="Follow this steps _by the book_, without any
 alterations, especially if you are new to Eclipse.
 This will save you a lot of time." %}